arun6582/fabs/README.md

 Say you want to start a ssh tunnel proxy service on a macbook pro which

-all you need to do is run
+All you need to do is run

 `invoke patches.proxy 1 6666 [user]@[host] Wi-Fi --remote-port 22`

-And fire up chrome and google search 'myip' and you will your ip is that of the server.
+And fire up chrome and google search 'myip' and you will see ip is that of the server.

 To turn that off run